joneland/easy-invoices/README.md

 ## Usage
 `lein run sample.details`

-> Note that wkhtmltopdf must be available on the command line which can be downloaded at http://wkhtmltopdf.org
+> Note that wkhtmltopdf must be available on the command line.
+It can be downloaded at http://wkhtmltopdf.org

 ## File contents